Cao Rui: Campaigns against Liaodong

 The next year saw that relationship would be somewhat improved.
 Gongsun, apprehensive of another attack from Cao Wei, sent ambassadors to Eastern Wu to formally submit to its emperor Sun Quan.
 Sun was so pleased that he immediately created Gongsun the Prince of Yan and granted him the nine bestowments, which were typically reserved for officials so powerful that the bestowments were typically viewed as a sign that the emperor was about to abdicate to them.
+(Note: Vol.72 of Zizhi Tongjian recorded that the Wu envoys set out for Liaodong in the 3rd month of the 1st year of the Qinglong era; the month corresponds to 29 Mar to 26 Apr 233 in the Julian calendar.)
 However, Gongsun realized later that Eastern Wu would be of little help in an expedition against him.
-He betrayed Eastern Wu, slaughtered Sun's ambassadors as they arrived in Liaodong, and seized their troops.
-In response, Cao Rui created Gongsun the Duke of Lelang.
-(Part of the Eastern Wu troops were able to escape and eventually returned home with the assistance of Goguryeo, a rival of the Gongsuns.)
+He then betrayed Eastern Wu, slaughtered Sun's ambassadors as they arrived in Liaodong, and seized their troops and escorted treasure.
+In response, Cao Rui created Gongsun the Duke of Lelang in c.February 234.
+(Note: Vol.72 of Zizhi Tongjian recorded that Gongsun Yuan was appointed da sima and Duke of Lelang in the 12th month of the 1st year of the Qinglong era; the month corresponds to 18 Jan to 15 Feb 234 in the Julian calendar.)
+(Note: Part of the Eastern Wu troops were able to escape and eventually returned home with the assistance of Goguryeo, a rival of the Gongsuns.)

 In 237, Cao Rui once again considered attacking Liaodong, angered by reports that Gongsun had repeatedly defamed him.
 He commissioned Guanqiu Jian to prepare for an attack, and then ordered Gongsun to come to Luoyang for an official visit.
 Gongsun refused and instead declared independence.
 Guanqiu attacked him, but was stopped by torrential rains.
 Gongsun then declared himself the Prince of Yan and entered into alliances with the Xianbei tribes to harass Cao Wei's borders.